About Covenant Christian Co-op

 How did CCC begin?

 CCC began in 2004 with about 20 families meeting in Springfield, VA.
 We offered mainly enrichment classes, and our day ran from 9 A.M. to 2 P.M.
-In January of 2005, we moved to Lake Ridge, VA.
-While our mission statement remains the same, we have definitely grown.
+In January of 2005, we moved to our current location in Lake Ridge, VA.
+While our mission statement remains the same, the number of families has definitely grown.
 We have over 40 families now from both Prince William and Fairfax Counties that meet in Lake Ridge, VA.
-We meet every Friday morning from September through April, with a winter break from Thanksgiving to New Year’s Day.
+We meet every Friday morning from September through April (just a morning schedule), with a winter break from Thanksgiving to New Year’s Day.

 What is your mission statement?